ChrisPritchard/RealmOfFSharp/dice-of-doom/readme.md

 - I am not using memoization, mainly because it doesnt really add much speed wise and is a little tricky to do in an immutable fashion

 Not sure if I got the rules exactly right, but it seems to work reasonably well.
 Of note is the Hex.fs module, which contains a set of types and methods that are translated from the truly excellent tutorial here https://www.redblobgames.com/grids/hexagons/

+Hex images were created by me.
+The mouse pointer is from here: https://opengameart.org/content/iron-plague-pointercursor